 The concept of virtual fatigue comes into play with virtual events.
 You’re behind a screen, watching and learning from speakers and interactive content, doing your best to pay attention and stay focused.
 We get it: On top of all the other challenges you’re facing, engaging with others virtually may seem energy-zapping.
-Many of us have been craving face-to-face interaction since the pandemic hit last fall, and trying to network from behind a screen just doesn’t seem like it can be the same—right?
+Many of us have been craving face-to-face interaction since the pandemic hit, and trying to network from behind a screen just doesn’t seem like it can be the same—right?

 That’s all changing.
 Over the past year, we’ve been refining our offerings and launching new tools to help you navigate the complicated world of virtual and hybrid events.
 We’ve debuted new tools to make a critical part of those events—networking!—fun (really).
 Hear us out through two case studies.

 No. 1: Connecting Virtual and In-Person Attendees Through Video Calls